-It is now required that land be suitable for building sites, with adequate drainage, proper access to lots, and orderly layout and use of land.
+The Subdivision Control Act of 1967 provides in addition that the land be suitable for building sites, with adequate drainage, proper access to lots, and orderly layout and use of land.

-To avoid the hazard of flood damage, it is now required that property for residential use be outside flood plain areas.
+In order to avoid the hazard of flood damage, the Act also requires that property for a residential use be outside flood plain areas.
 Unwary buyers have, in the past, bought lots in dry periods only to find their home flooded during rainy seasons or spring thaws.